KSP-RO/RP1AnalyticsWebApp/README.md

 ```

 ### Development
-Add appsettings.json to \RP1AnalyticsWebApp\ and hit F5 in VS.
+Add appsettings.json to \RP1AnalyticsWebApp\ and hit F5 in VS. Npm install will be run automatically and vite dev server will start on first request.
 Example settings file:
 ```
 {